francoisp/DuplexRsync/README.md

 ### Related

 Thanks for all the feedback in various forums.
-Here's a few related projects that have been brought to my attention.
+Here are a few related projects that have been brought to my attention.
 I have not tried any of these, they all look very well written; they could come in handy later.

 #### Heavier